 Instead, treat your child like the bright, aware person they are, explains Dr. Abigail Weissman, PsyD.
 This will encourage them to be more open and honest and come to you.

 4. Don’t contradict them or jump down their throat.

-Weissman also adds it’s important to not ask your child a question, then contradict their answer.
-If you feel the need to say something like this, write it down instead to get it off your chest.
+Weissman also adds that it’s important not to ask your child questions and then contradict their answer.
+If you need to say something like this, write it down instead to get it off your chest.

-Another option is to have the friend come over to your house, under your supervision, so you can get a better feel for the situation.
+Another option is to have the friend come to your house under your supervision to understand the situation better.

-Letting our kids know they are smart, and can make their own decisions and do what’s right, even if the people they are friendly with don’t agree or take a different path, is crucial in letting your teen have some autonomy and feel like you trust them.
+Letting our kids know they are smart and can make their own decisions and do what’s right, even if the people they are friendly with don’t agree or take a different path, is crucial in letting your teen have some autonomy and feel like you trust them.
 It will also keep your relationship open.
-I know after I stopped scolding my son for his friend choices, and talking to him about it instead, not only did it improve our relationship, it enabled him to take a step back and see things on his own without me pointing them out to him, first
+After I stopped scolding my son for his friend choices and talked to him about it, it improved our relationship and enabled him to take a step back and see things on his own without me pointing them out to him first.

 We can love our kids but not always love their choices.
-Sometimes it’s hard to let them know you are a supportive safe place for them if you are criticizing their life.
-We can’t choose our teen’s friends even if we desperately want to, but we can control our reaction when they are making choices we don’t agree with, and it’s best to handle it with some compassion and communication rather than blaming.
+Sometimes, it’s hard to let them know you are a supportive, safe place for them if you criticize their life.
+We can’t choose our teen’s friends even if we desperately want to, but we can control our reaction when they are making choices we disagree with, and it’s best to handle it with compassion and communication rather than blaming.